amaiya/causalnlp/README.md

 ```

 The file `music_seed50.tsv` is a semi-simulated dataset from [here](https://github.com/rpryzant/causal-text).
 Columns of relevance include:
-- `Y_sim`: simulated outcome, where 1 means product was clicked and 0 means not.
+- `Y_sim`: outcome, where 1 means product was clicked and 0 means not.
 - `text`: raw text of review
 - `rating`: rating associated with review (1 through 5)
 - `T_true`: 1 means rating less than 3, 0 means rating of 5, where `T_true` affects the outcome `Y_sim`.